kouk/permifrost/README.md

     * `git commit`
 * Add message at the prompt and save/exit the commit file
 * `git push origin <branch name>` until all checks pass

+##Releasing

+See the [issue template](https://gitlab.com/gitlab-data/permifrost/-/blob/master/.gitlab/issue_templates/Releasing.md) for guidance on how to release a new version of this project to Pypi